Yoga Nidra: Here's What You Need to Know

 Can I do yoga nidra?

-Yes!
+Yes, of course you can!
 The best part about yoga nidra is that it's completely accessible: All you need is a place to lie down or sit upright and relaxed.
-We recommend listening to the CD in the back of Richard Miller's book to start, but there are several online podcasts and YouTube videos that work well for yoga nidra.
+If you don't have access to a guided class, we recommend listening to the CD in the back of Richard Miller's book to start, band there are several online podcasts and YouTube videos that work well for yoga nidra.
 Fishman has also compiled a selection of recordings to guide you through the process.
+You might not get the hang of it right away, but once you to surrender to the power of yoga nidra you'll likely find that it's a reliable tool for those days when you don't get enough sleep or simply need to take a beat to relax.